-- The OPC UA configuration happens by the external Yaskawa OPC UA Configurator. - The OPC UA Configurator is the SPEED7 Studio reduced to OPC UA functionality. - The OPC UA Configurator can be registered in the Siemens TIA Portal by means of the SPEED7 Tools Integration. - The OPC UA Configurator is to be called from the Siemens TIA Portal after project creation and online configuration.
+- The OPC UA configuration happens by the external OPC UA Configurator. - The OPC UA Configurator is the SPEED7 Studio reduced to OPC UA functionality. - The OPC UA Configurator can be registered in the Siemens TIA Portal by means of the SPEED7 Tools Integration.